runemadsen/runemadsen-2012/writings/printing-code/thought-for-next-semester.md

 * Form class should have ALL THE GEOMERATIVE FUNCTIONALITY.
 LOOK IN THE EXAMPLES!!!
 * Much more about the toxiclibs form functions (Line2D, ray, Vectors).
 * Use geomerative base classes (RPath, RShape) for form class (or later classes).
 Explain how the RPath works, and how multiple RPaths are in a RShape (maybe wait with some of this for the transformation class)
+* Add the Paul Rand repetition and randomization stuff from my Waza talk!!!!

 COLOR